Layout Settings: Padding, Spacing, and Page Configuration

 Section titled “Padding”Default: 1 pixel

-Padding adds a transparent border around each glyph in the texture atlas.
-This is crucial for preventing visual artifacts, especially when fonts are scaled or filtered.
+Padding adds a transparent border around each glyph in the texture atlas, preventing visual artifacts when fonts are scaled or filtered.

 Key Benefits

-Section titled “Key Benefits”- Prevents Bleeding: Stops colors from adjacent glyphs from mixing during texture sampling.
+Section titled “Key Benefits”- Prevents Bleeding: Stops adjacent glyph colors from mixing during texture sampling.

 - Improves Scaling: Ensures clean rendering when fonts are scaled up or down.

-- Supports Filtering: Provides a necessary buffer for bilinear or trilinear texture filtering.
+- Supports Filtering: Provides buffer space for bilinear or trilinear texture filtering.

 Recommendations

-Section titled “Recommendations”- Standard: 1-2 pixels is sufficient for most cases.
+Section titled “Recommendations”- Standard: 1-2 pixels suffices for most cases.

-- Heavy Scaling: Increase padding if you plan to scale the font significantly.
+- Heavy Scaling: Increase padding if the font will be scaled significantly.

 Example